Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 ## [Added] Method `andAlsoExpectIt()`

-In Mockery, when creating expectation for multiple methods of same class, the method `getMock()` allows to do it without leaving "fluent interface chain", for example:
+In Mockery, when creating expectations for multiple methods of same class, the method `getMock()` allows to do it without leaving "fluent interface chain", for example:

 ```php
 Mockery\mock(SomeClass::class)